-A report became prevalent in this town last Monday that a child of Mr. Charles Moore, of Spartanburg, had fallen out of a swing and was killed.
-As the report is likely to have been taken into the country, we take pleasure in stating that no such fatal accident occurred.
+Ber A report became prevalent in this town last Monday that a child of Mr. Charles Moore. of Spartanburg, had fallen out of a swing and was killed.
+As the report is likely to have be in taken into the country, we take pleasure in stating that no such fatal accident occurred.
 The whole truth is, Mr. Moore's baby did fall out of the swing, on Mr. Richmond's premises.
 The fall knocked the breath out of her body, but she soon got good use of her lungs again.

 There is no doubt that our correspon dent, "Enquirer," of two weeks ago, was right in stating that the lawful ages for road duty was between 18 and 45.
 On examining the laws passed in 1874, we find that Chapter XLV was repealed, and a substitute enacted which restored the clause making the lawful ages for road duty between 18 and 45.
-The law we quoted was passed in 1873, and as the law of 1874 repealed all former laws inconsistent with its provisions, the law of 1873 is null and void.
+The law we to so conduct his affairs that he will reap all the quoted was passed in 1873, and as the law of 1874 repealed all former laws inconsistent with its provisions, the law of 1873 is null and void.